 Websites to Check Before Climbing Mt.
 Fuji

-Here are three sites that provide information about Mt.
+Here are sites that provide information about Mt.
 Fuji.
-Each of the sites contain essential information to know before climbing.
+Each of the sites contains essential information to know before climbing.
 Be sure to check them thoroughly before your climb!

-Website by the Ministry of the Environment, Yamanashi Prefecture, and Shizuoka Prefecture.
+1. Website by the Ministry of the Environment, Yamanashi Prefecture, and Shizuoka Prefecture

-There are even live cameras through which you can see the current surroundings of the climbing points and summit of Mt.
+You can access live cameras that show the current surroundings of the climbing points and the summit of Mt.
 Fuji.
-This lets you check the environment in advance, and helps you know what to prepare for before actually climbing.
+This allows you to check the environment beforehand and prepares you for the climb.
+It helps you understand what you need to prepare before actually setting out to climb the mountain.

 Fujisan Conservation Donation Campaign